MattPicDev/mtg-collection-builder/README.md

    - **Rapid Mode**: Lightning-fast keyboard-driven entry with streamlined progress tracking and pricing display

 5. **Enter quantities** for each card you own:
-   - **Grid View**: Use the number inputs and foil checkboxes, see current market prices for each card, toggle sorting between card number and alphabetical order, use the name filter to quickly find specific cards
+   - **Grid View**: Use separate inputs for regular and foil quantities, see current market prices for each card, toggle sorting between card number and alphabetical order, use the name filter to quickly find specific cards
-   - **Rapid Mode**: Type numbers, press Space for foil, Enter to save and continue, view pricing information for each card, use sorting buttons to change card order
+   - **Rapid Mode**: Type numbers for current quantity type, press Space/Tab to switch between Regular and Foil, Enter to save and continue, view pricing information for each card, use sorting buttons to change card order

 6. **View collection value**: Your collection's estimated total value is calculated automatically based on current market prices